adonisjs/v5-docs/content/guides/security/hashing.md

 ## PHC string format

-The bcrypt and Argon2 drivers return the hash output per the [PHC string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).
+Our drivers return the hash output per the [PHC string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).
 It allows us to verify the hashes against the current configuration of a hasher and decide if the hash needs to be rehashed or not.

 ## Adding a custom driver